 Hostel Vila Bonete

-If you want to make new friends, Hostel Vila Bonete is for you!
+If you want to make new friends, Hostel Vila Bonete is THE option for you!
 Beyond the mixed shared rooms, it has a female shared room and private rooms for couples and families.
-The hostel is just steps away from the beach and has a swimming pool, skate ramp, fire pit and rentable surfboards.
+The hostel is just a few steps away from the beach and has a swimming pool, skate ramp, camp fire and rentable surfboards.

-Breakfast is included only for private rooms, but it is possible to pay the portion or even use the hostel’s kitchen.
+Breakfast is included only for private rooms, but it is possible to pay it apart from the rate or even use the hostel’s kitchen.

 Camping da Vargem